 Understanding your body type and diet for muscle building

-Taking into account your own body type and nutritional needs is key to building muscle and getting lean in the gym.
-Diet and nutrition is as much a part of muscle building as simply pushing weights, so a well-rounded approach of eating right and training hard yields real results.
-Your training program will depend on your body type, what end results you’re aiming for, and your current abilities, so taking into account all of these factors will combine into a well-oiled gym and lifestyle programme.
+Taking into account your own body type and nutritional needs are key to building muscle and getting lean in the gym.
+Diet and nutrition are as much a part of muscle building as simply pushing weights, so a well-rounded approach of eating right and training hard yields real results.
+Your training program will depend on your body type, what end results you’re aiming for, and your current abilities, so taking into account all of these factors will combine into a well-oiled gym and lifestyle program.
 Bodyworks Gym in Guernsey is here to tell you how to ensure the right nutrition for muscle building dependent on your body type.

 Weight Training: The Three Main Body Types